-This is a very important question to ask since there are many aspects of mushroom production that need to be properly understood in order to make educated decisions about a specific medicinal mushroom product.
+This is a very important question to ask since there are many aspects of mushroom production that need to be properly understood in order to make educated decisions about a specific mushroom product.

-Is your Medicinal Mushroom product actually a mushroom?
+Is your mushroom product actually a mushroom?

 Remember, like many plants, mushrooms are a product of their environment.
 They draw minerals from their growth medium or substrate, and water from the same substrate or rain.
 If the substrate is high in certain minerals, the mushrooms will absorb more of these minerals.
-If the growth medium has certain compounds that can be used as building blocks or precursors for important medicinal compounds, then the mushroom will be able to produce those compounds readily and efficiently.
+If the growth medium has certain compounds that can be used as building blocks or precursors for important active compounds, then the mushroom will be able to produce those compounds readily and efficiently.